Llewellyn Formation: Age

 Relative and fossil age dating of the Llewellyn places it in the late-Middle to Late Pennsylvanian, being deposited between 308 and 300 (±1) million years ago.
 It was thought that the uppermost beds of the Llewellyn were of Permian in age, but no fossils have been found from that era.
 The bottom of the formation is placed either at the bottom of Buck Mountain (no. 5) coal bed or at the bottom of the underclay or shale bed below this coal measure.
 Since this is the last bed deposited in the Appalachian Basin in eastern Pennsylvania that still exists, only recent alluvial and colluvial deposits rest on top.

 Economic use

 The economic gains of this formation have been exploited to their greatest potential in years past.
 The peak year of anthracite production was in 1917 when nearly 100 million tons were mined.
 Anthracite production has declined every year since then.
 Recently, the old spoils of the mining operations (culm) have been refined to extract more coal for power production.
+There are 40 coal seams in the Llewellyn the largest is the Mammoth vein which is nearly 20 feet thick.